san7890/san7890/README.md

-i just pretty much sit here, stare at maps a bit.
+i just pretty much sit here, stare at maps a bit. video games are nice